 What had been confiscated from them?……….and what correspondence had been sent and received by them?

-Why had a businessman attending a drinks party at the address (in December 1983) been targeted and was later found suicided at his own home (following a police raid in early 1984)?
+Why had a businessman attending a drinks party at the Harford address been targeted (in December 1983- whilst on the ground surveillance and trespassing by identified third parties around 1am in the morning had been discovered/in operation) and was later found suicided at his own home in the Home Counties (following a police raid in early 1984)?

 Manchester Police had become actively involved with the Spannermen following a threat of unspecified physical harm on behalf of third parties, made personally against the Bryn Alyn whistleblower, by the Assistant Principal Director of Manchester Children’s Services on 7th November 1983, whom had been acting both as child procurer (one of many) for John Allen, (possibly for many years), and as a middleman for other authorities.

 The corruption was later reported by Williams to the Prime Minister and both leading Opposition Party leaders in May 1985, but why had there been no acknowledgement or reply from the Home Office following the matter being passed to them by No.10?

 It is believed the authorities have a copy of the complete recording from November 1983, which includes the threat.

 (Ref: Lost In Care, 21.115). – No action to be taken by North Wales police against Greenwood, “as he is now retired”,(decision taken 1992).
 Copy of recording including threats still with NCA police as of 2014.